vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/cloud-foundation/9.0/README.md

 ## VMware Appliances

-VMware appliances, such as the vCenter Server Appliance (VCSA), are tested and qualified in known configurations.
+VMware appliances, such as the vCenter Appliance (VCSA), are tested and qualified in known configurations.
 Altering the configuration of appliances may affect support.
 Avoid upgrading the appliance virtual hardware versions except under the guidance of VMware Global Support Services.
 If you do decide to upgrade an appliance, ensure that you have a backup and/or a snapshot.

 The VMware vSphere Cluster Services VMs have been hardened with guidance present here and take advantage of vSphere default settings.
 If your security scanner identifies missing parameters check to ensure that they need to be set.